Braintree-by-Vox/trade_assistant/Vendor Recon/RunVendorRecon.md

 ![alt text](DiscountAvailable.png)

-When you create the payment journal for the reconciliation, standard Business Central functions will deduct the settlement discount from the amount transferred from the bank account.
+When you create the payment journal for the reconciliation, standard Business Central functions will deduct the settlement discount from the amount paid out of the bank account.

 ## Calculate the payment
 After entries have been matched, and deductions calculated, you can calculate the payment entries for the recon.
 Before doing so, check that a journal batch template and journal batch have been selected on the recon header.